-- Student organized sustainability events. - Ten solar panels purchased in the City of Nelson Community Solar Garden Project. - Review and development of a policy to allow employees to use school buses for commuting.
-(Students remain service priority, but staff on school buses is "win-win" to provide a transportation alternative for workers to access remote schools and reduce their work-related commuting emissions). - Encourage cycling to school. - Support healthy active transportation initiatives (walking school bus, walking/cycling paths, safety education) in conjunction with community partners (ROCK, MOTI, Interior Health) - Enhance shared facility and infrastructure initiatives with community partners (community gyms, community centres, community gardens, playing fields and playgrounds). - Review our facilities and their impact on our carbon footprint.
-(Ensure that facilities are sustainable and that all new development/renovation built with sustainability, energy efficiency and life cycle costing considered).
+- Student organized sustainability events; - Students at Blewett Elementary underwent Cool It!
+Climate Leadership Training; - Encourage cycling to school and work; - Support healthy active transportation initiatives (walking school bus, walking/cycling paths, safety education) in conjunction with community partners (ROCK, MOTI, Interior Health); - Enhance shared facility and infrastructure initiatives with community partners (community gyms, community centres, community gardens, playing fields and playgrounds); and - Review our facilities and their impact on our carbon footprint, attempting to ensure that facilities are sustainable and that all new development/renovations are built with sustainability, energy efficiency and life cycle costing considered.